KruASe76/KruASe-website/README.md

-# Cipher_Website
+# KruASe Website

-A website with common **HTML5 - CSS - JavaScript build** template
+My first fullstack website with common **HTML5-CSS-JavaScript** build template

-### You can encrypt and decrupt text using **my own cipher**!
+## KruASe Cipher

-Uses not a very simple algorithm.
+### You can encrypt and decrypt text using **my multy-stage algorythm**!

 Functions are imported to `cipher.js` from another obfuscated file `KruASeCoder.js`.
 The original code is in the file `KruASeCoder-normal.js` that is not on the hosting.